jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

 ### 5. **Create a release**

+=== "RC"

     !!!
 Warning "No Release for RCs"

         **Skip this step for Release Candidates (RCs).** Only pull a release if it's a full release (i.e. LR/LTS, NOT an RC).
 RCs should instead be in their own branch until ready for full release.

 === "LR"